learn-co-curriculum/python-p4-tcp-http-and-websocket/README.md

 sent.
 They can take different routes over the internet, and sometimes they arrive out of order.

 Now, your packets are ready to be sent.
-TCP hands them over to the internet, which is like the postal service.
+TCP takes place in the **transport layer** of the networking stack.
+The transport layer is like the post office, handling the transportation of your letter.
+It takes care of how the letter will be delivered from your location to your friend's location.
+It ensures that the letter is sent reliably and efficiently, making sure it doesn't get lost or damaged along the way.
+The transport layer uses different methods, just like different shipping companies might use trucks, airplanes, or ships to transport packages.
+TCP hands them over to the internet.
 The internet ensures that the packets are delivered to your friend's computer.

 When your friend's computer receives the packets, TCP comes into action again.
 It checks if any packets are missing or got damaged during the journey.
 If that